Kohl’s Mindful Me Program

 Center for Family Health & Safety Department

-Resilience is the characteristic of having had Adverse Childhood Experiences, and still managing to grow, learn, and thrive.
-Contrary to popular understanding, Resilience is not something you earn yourself; it must be given to you through the healthy relationship your caregiver(s) make with you in your childhood.
-This can include but is not exclusive to your parent(s), grandparent(s), foster parent(s), teacher(s), and community leader(s).
+Resilience is the characteristic of having had ACEs, and still managing to grow, learn, and thrive.
+Contrary to popular understanding, resilience is not something you are born with; it must be fostered through the healthy relationship caregivers make with you in your childhood.
+This can include but is not exclusive to your parent, grandparent, foster parent, teacher, and community leader.
 It only takes one consistent, supportive, present adult in a child’s life to buffer the harmful effects of Adverse Childhood Experiences.

 Kohl’s Mindful Me is a school- and community-based program aimed at building childhood and family resilience.
-The mission of Kohl’s Mindful Me is to support children, families, and communities to achieve their full potential in health and wellness.
-The Kohl’s Mindful Me team provides training and education to communities and school staff on ACEs and offers strategies to use with children and families.
+The mission is to support children, families, and communities to achieve their full potential in health and wellness.
+The team provides training and education to communities and school staff on ACEs, and offers strategies to use with children and families.
 The team also provides stress management and self-regulation skills through yoga, mindfulness and gardening.